Explore-Share logo and link to home

 The accommodation, meals and drinks are around 65€ per person.
 The hut is very comfortable and has blankets, sheets and mattresses.

 This equipment list will help you while packing for the ascent of Mt Triglav.
 You don't need to have everything on the list.
-Technical equipment (helmet, harness…) is provided by me.
-The list is: harness, helmet, headlamp, warm clothing (fleece, etc.), waterproof jacket and trousers, gloves, hat, sunglasses, sunscreen, shoes, poles, backpack (30 L), water bottle, medicine prescribed by your doctor, camera, energy bars, chocolates, other food for during the climb, Alpine Club membership card.
+Technical equipment (helmet, harness, via ferrata set…) is provided by me.
+The list is: harness, helmet, headlamp, warm clothing (fleece, etc.), waterproof jacket and trousers, gloves, hat, sunglasses, sunscreen, shoes with a rigid mountainering or trail runing sole (high hiking boots recommended), poles, backpack (30 L), water bottle, medicine prescribed by your doctor, camera, energy bars, chocolates, other food for during the climb, hut liner(if you don’t have your own they charge 5€ for sheets).

 • There are limited options for renting boots in Slovenia, so I recommend that you bring your own.
 If you don't have them, I can send you some links to the rental shops (there is only one in Bohinj which has all sizes).